-Sugar: Most recipes call for more, but I recommend 4 tbsp of sugar for a balanced, sweet drink.
+Sugar: Most recipes call for more, but I recommend 4 tablespoon of sugar for a balanced, sweet drink.
 If you like your drinks a little less sweet, you can reduce this to 3 tbsp.

 Cornstarch: This is the thickener I use in the recipe, instead of sahleb powder which is more difficult to find.
-You need four times as much cornstarch as sahleb, so in this recipe I use 4 heaped tbsp of cornstarch.
+You need four times as much cornstarch as sahleb, so in this recipe I use 4 heaped tablespoon of cornstarch.
 If you actually do have sahleb powder, you can use that instead, and use just 1 tbsp.

 Rose Water and Orange Blossom Water: These add beautiful fragrance to the drink, and that characteristic exotic flavor.